NatronGitHub/Natron/Documentation/source/PythonReference/NatronGui/PyPanel.rst

 .. warning::

-	Note that the lifetime of the widget will be the same than the lifetime of the Python variable:
+	Note that the lifetime of the widget will be by default the same as the project's GUI because :doc:`PyPanel` is :ref:`auto-declared<autoVar>` by Natron.
-	If it gets out of scope, it will be detroyed.
-This is important to store your variables as attribute of objects which have a longer life-time.
-A good example is the *app* object (see :doc:`GuiApp`) since it lives as long as the project is opened.

 ::

-	panel = NatronGui.PyPanel("MyPanel",True,app)
+	panel = NatronGui.PyPanel("fr.inria.mypanel","My Panel",True,app)
 	...
 	...
-	pane = app.getTabWidget("Pane1")
+	pane = app.getTabWidget("pane1")
 	pane.appendTab(panel)
 	app.mypanel = panel